andrydo2009/AnimalShelter/README.md

 ### (EN)
 # PROJECT DESCRIPTION
-* Project name: Приют для животных
+* Project name: Animal shelter
 * Project functions: In this project telegram bot is able to answer popular questions from people about what they need to know about an animal and what skills do they need to have before picking up an animal from a shelter.
 Also telegram bot is able to send a daily report on how the animal adapts to the new environment.
 * Project implementation: Spring framework, Maven, REST API, Swagger UI, PostgreSQL, Liquibase, Pengrad Java Telegram bot API.
 * Project language: The project is written in the java programming language.